learn-co-curriculum/react-hooks-components-basics-lab/README.md

 components/source files shouldn't need any alterations.

 Begin with `npm install`ing and examining what we have rendering in the browser with `npm start`.
-You should see nothing at all!
+You should see an error we need to fix!

 Once we properly render the other three components: `CatComponent`, `FordQuoteComponent`, and `MouseComponent` in `App`, we will have the flag of